vitessio/website/content/en/docs/user-guides/configuration-advanced/buffering-senarios.md

 Terminal 2
     $ git clone https://github.com/FancyFane/gateslap.git
     $ cd gateslap
-    $ virtual venv
+    $ virtualenv venv
     $ source venv/bin/activate
     $ sudo python3 setup.py install
 ```

 5.)
-You may do a test run of this script which will create a table called "t1"
+You may do a test run of this script which will create a table called `t1`
-in customers.
+in the commerce schema.
 You may hit "CTRL + C" at anytime to stop the traffic.
-By default
-this will create 2 persistent, 2 pooled, and 2 oneoff mysql connections.
+By default this will create 2 persistent, 2 pooled, and 2 oneoff mysql
+connections and it will drop the `t1` table when it is complete, or when the
+SIGINT signal is given.

 ```
 Terminal 2